-Local Chumash descendant Julie Tumamait-Stenslie is returning again to lead the group’s annual spring spiritual observance.
-As she has done in the past, Julie is inviting other members of the Chumash community as well as members of the general public to join her and the Citizens group in this annual gathering of celebration.
+In partnership with Chumash descendant Julie Tumamait-Stenslie, Citizens for the Carpinteria Bluffs has been holding this annual spring spiritual observance since 1999.
+Each year, Tumamait-Stenslie invites other members of the Chumash community as well as members of the general public to join her and the Citizens group in this annual gathering of celebration.
 She encourages participants to bring a poem, story, or song to share in the language of their ancestors.

 The natural assets of the Carpinteria Bluffs make the Nature Preserve an amazing outdoor classroom that hundreds of students experience each year, from pre-school age on up to folks in their nineties taking Adult Education courses.